 Here is a study that tells you that magnesium may even be able to help you with your anxiety.

 (The Effects Of Magnesium Supplementation On Subjective Anxiety And Stress)

 A high level of dietary fiber in your body can help lower blood glucose levels.

-And guava is excellent for this because it has high dietary fiber content.
+And guava is excellent for this because it has a high dietary fiber content.

-A recent Journal of Ethnopharmacology published study on animals showed that guava may be able to help prevent type-2 diabetes.
+A recent study on animals showed that guava may be able to help prevent type 2 diabetes.

-A published study in the American Journal of Cardiology will tell you that guava helped decrease bad cholesterol levels and lower blood pressure in the participating group.
+A study will tell you that guava helped decrease bad cholesterol levels and lower blood pressure in the participating group.

-There are different ways as to how guava can help keep your heart healthy.
+There are different ways that guava can help keep your heart healthy.

-The antioxidants and the vitamins in guava may help your heart fight free radicals.
+The antioxidants and vitamins in guava may help your heart fight free radicals.

-We’ve also mentioned before above that guava is able to regulate blood pressure which contributes to your heart health.
+We’ve also mentioned above that guava is able to regulate blood pressure, which contributes to your heart’s health.